timorinn/corewar/README.md

 ### Where to get reference?

 Original ./corewar and ./asm executables (which are specified in 42's project files) is in the ./vm_champs/ directory.
-You can see usages, just run them without arguments.
+You can see usage instructions, just run them without arguments.
+It's pretty simillar to that was mentioned above.

 ## Authors